 Family Policy Compliance Office

 U.S. Department of Education 400 Maryland Avenue SW

 Washington, DC 20202-4605

-At its discretion Allan Hancock College may provide Directory Information in accordance with the provisions of the Family Education Rights and Privacy Act.
-Directory Information is defined as that information which would not generally be considered harmful or an invasion of privacy if disclosed.
+At its discretion Hancock may provide directory information in accordance with the provisions of the Family Education Rights and Privacy Act.
+Directory information is defined as that information which would not generally be considered harmful or an invasion of privacy if disclosed.

 Designated Directory Information at Hancock includes the following: name; date and place of birth, dates of attendance; most recent previous public or private school attended; major field of study; hometown; participation in officially recognized activities and sports; weight and height; and high school of graduation of athletic team members; degrees and awards received by students, including honors, scholarship awards, athletic awards, and dean’s list recognition.
 Students may withhold Directory Information by notifying the director, Admissions and Records in writing; please note that such withholding requests are binding for all information to all parties other than for those exceptions allowed under the Act.
 Students should consider all aspects of a Directory Hold prior to filing such a request.
 Requests for nondisclosure will be honored by Hancock for no more than one academic year.